 - Where are my credit card details stored?

-- How can I exercise my rights under EU GDPR regulations?
+- How can I exercise my rights under EU GDPR (or UK equivalent) regulations?

-- How can I complete a EU GDPR subject access request?
+- How can I complete an EU GDPR (or UK equivalent) subject access request?

 - Where is my personal data held if I choose to use Bindle?

 - How do I delete my personal data from Bindle?

 - Does Bindle meet the EU’s conditions for international transfers of personal data?